shreyabhatta/shreyabhatta/README.md

 Hey!
 I am **Shreya Bhattacharya,** a third-year undergraduate from IIT Kanpur pursuing B.Tech in Materials Science and Engineering.

-- 🌱 I’m currently learning Natural Language Processing
+- 🌱 I’m currently learning Full-stack development
-- 👯 I’m looking to collaborate on machine learning and deep learning
+- 👯 I’m looking to collaborate on machine learning and computer vision
 - 💬 Link to resume : [Resume][1]
+- 🤔 My other woro: [Portfolio][3]

 📫 How to reach me:
         - Email : shreyab20@iitk.ac.in